qnzhou/simplicial_arrangement/README.md

 auto arrangement = compute_arrangement(cut_planes);
 ```

-The output `arrangement` object contains information of vertices, faces and
+The output `arrangement` object represents the arrangement induced by the cut
+planes within a simplex.
+It contains information of vertices, faces and cells
-cells as well as the cell adjacency information.
+as well as the cell adjacency and coplanar planes.
 Please see [data
-structure](#data-structure) section for more details.
+structures](#data-structures) section for more details.

 ## Data structures